-A 12-inch drop in the tank water level is sufficient to allow the spring force to overcome the decreased tank head acting on the diaphragm thereby seating the lower pilot valve to block the inlet pressure and simultaneously opening the upper pilot valve allowing the pressure on top of the piston to be exhausted through Port N opening the main valve to replenish the tank.
+When consumption causes the supply pressure to fall below tank head, the external check valve opens exhausting the pressure on top of the diaphragm faster than it can be applied through the restriction in the orifice nipple.
+This allows the spring force to overcome the decreased head acting on the diaphragm thereby seating the lower pilot valve to block the inlet pressure and simultaneously opening the upper pilot valve allowing the pressure on top of the piston to be exhausted through Port N opening the main valve to allow water to flow from the tank to the supply side.
 See Figure 3.
+The tank will "ride on the system" until the tank fills, the altitude valve closes, and supply pressure is higher than tank head.